realtime-sanitizer/rtsan/README.md

 RUN apt-get update && apt-get install -y git cmake vim
 ```

-## Building from source on Linux & macOS
+## Building from source on Linux and macOS

 Building RADSan-enabled clang is performed entirely within the fork of the